 - Caffeine and nicotine are stimulants.
 Avoid them in the afternoon and evening

-- Alcohol is a depressant and helps you feel sleepy, but contributes to poor quality sleep and sleep apnea
+- Alcohol is a depressant and helps you feel sleepy, but contributes to poor quality sleep apnea

 Turn off your phone, tablet, computer and television

 - Bright blue light from technology delays melatonin production and sleep onset

 - If you suffer from temptation to look at text messages or social media through the night, turn off your tech and leave it outside of the bedroom